FujiwaraTakuya/Fujis-Endosoma/Obsidian Mechanics.md

 ---
 Use [](.md#) to make linkes between posts

-Use # to make headings; more #'s make smaller headers
+Use # at the start of each line to make headings; more #'s make smaller headers

 Use <[span style="color: "]> without the square brackets to colour text; end with </span> to finish when the colour should stop